maavumich/project2/docs/assignment-header.md

 ### Task

-Navigate to `/headers/ex4/` from the root folder of this project. `main.cpp` is dependant on `A.h` and `B.h`, which are both dependant on `X.h`.
+Navigate to `/headers/ex3/` from the root folder of this project. `main.cpp` is dependant on `A.h` and `B.h`, which are both dependant on `X.h`.
 Build `main.cpp` without modifying any of the files.
-You should get a redefinition error.
-The problem with this code is similar to the one from exercise 2, but it's spread out between files this time.
-You need to figure out how to fix this problem without modifying `main.cpp`, `A.h` or `B.h`.
-Try compiling this using `g++ -E main.cpp` - it'll produce a
+You will likely get a redefinition error.
+You need to figure out how to fix this compiler error without modifying `main.cpp`, `A.h` or `B.h`.
+Pay close attention to what `#include`s what.